Identification of Treatment Effects under Limited Exogenous Variation: Identification in triangular models

-Theorem \ref{thm:Theorem5} formalises the intuitive notion that the complexity of the model as measured by the dimension of its known functional component $p(X)$ is restricted by the cardinality of the set of instrumental values.
-Thus only when $p(X)=(1,X)^{\prime }$ can identification be achieved in the presence of a binary instrument.
-A more primitive condition for identification in this case is that a change in the value of the instrument shifts the value of the conditional quantile function $z\mapsto Q_{X\mid Z}(V\mid z)$ with probability one.
+} Thus, for a sufficiently rich set of $p(X)$ values, Theorem \ref{thm:Theorem4} implies that the ASF cannot be identified if $|\mathcal{Z}|<J$. \begin{thm} Suppose $E[p(X)p(X)']$ is nonsingular.
+If $|\mathcal{Z}|<J$ then the ASF is not identified. \end{thm} Theorem \ref{thm:Theorem9} formalizes the intuitive notion that the complexity of the model, as measured by the dimension of its known component $p(X)$, is restricted by the cardinality of the set of instrumental values: the ASF can only be identified when the number of support points in $\mathcal{Z}$ is not smaller than $J$, the number of treatment functions.
+Thus only when $p(X)$ is two-dimensional can identification be achieved in the presence of a binary instrument $Z\in\{0,1\}$.
+A more primitive condition for identification in this case is that a change in the value of the instrument shifts the value of the conditional quantile function $z\mapsto Q_{X\mid Z}(V|z)$ with probability one, the condition stated in \citet[p.1002]{MT:2016} that $\text{Var}(Q_{X\mid Z}(v|Z))>0$ for a.e. $v\in\mathcal{V}$.
+Here we further show that this condition is also necessary when $E[p(X)p(X)']$ is nonsingular. \citet{L:2024} gives a related analysis in a panel random coefficient model.